MaterializeInc/materialize/doc/user/content/monitoring/_index.md

 which can in some cases dramatically reduce the memory footprint).

-To minimize the chances that Materialize runs out of memory in a production environment, we commend you make additional memory available to Materialize via a SSD-backed swap file or swap partition.
+To minimize the chances that Materialize runs out of memory in a production environment, we recommend you make additional memory available to Materialize via a SSD-backed swap file or swap partition.